pattonsgirl/SU2021-CS2900/Projects/project2.md

 ## Data Ingestion

 1. Merge the two data set together
+    - I pulled out the 'left_on' and 'right_on' from exercise set 7 since the ideal columns to merge on are named differently
 2. Drop the timestamp columns for homeworks and exams
     - this is a cool time to play with `filter` and to use the regex option.
 Don't overthink - find the common thing these column names have
 3. If an homework / exam was missed (blank / null / nan), then fill in the score with a 0